nextauthjs/next-auth/www/docs/providers/email.md

 Adding support for signing in via email in addition to one or more OAuth services provides a way for users to sign in if they lose access to their OAuth account (e.g. if it is locked or deleted).

-The Email provider can be used in conjuction with (or instead of) one or more OAuth providers.
+The Email provider can be used in conjunction with (or instead of) one or more OAuth providers.

 ### How it works